imapp-pl/gas-cost-estimator/docs/notes/instrumentation_measurement/geth.md

 - (moved after `execute` in current fork) `in.cfg.Tracer.CaptureState(...)` tracing itself, just before `execute` of an opcode
 - `logged = true` if tracing is on

+### Execution environment

+Please see Dockerfile.geth file to learn how to prepare the environment.

 ### Rough notes